Arthur William Hodge

-Arthur William Hodge (1763–1811) was a plantation farmer, member of the Executive Council and Legislative Assembly, and slave owner in the British Virgin Islands, who was hanged on 8 May 1811, for the murder of one of his slaves.

-He was the first West Indian slave owner to be executed for the murder of a slave considered his property, and perhaps the only British West Indian slave owner, or British subject, to be executed for murdering his slave.
-He was not however the first white person to have been lawfully executed for the killing of a slave, as some historians have claimed.
+Arthur William Hodge (c.
+1763 – 8 May 1811) was a Tortolan planter, politician and serial killer who was executed by hanging in 1811 for murdering one of his slaves.
+Born in the British Virgin Islands, Hodge studied at Oriel College, Oxford, matriculating in 1781 before briefly serving as an officer in the 23rd Regiment of Foot.
+Returning to Tortola in 1803, he settled down to a life as a plantation owner while also pursuing a political career, serving in both the colony's Executive Council and its Legislative Assembly.
+In 1811, Hodge was hanged after being found guilty of murdering a slave he owned, the first British subject to be executed for such a crime.

 Early life

 Arthur William Hodge was born in the British Virgin Islands, the son of Arthur Hodge of Tortola.
 He studied at Oriel College, Oxford, matriculating in December 1781.
 He briefly served in the British Army and was commissioned as a second lieutenant in the 23rd Regiment of Foot on 3 December 1782.
 One of his three wives, Ann Hoggins (1779–1808), was a sister-in-law of the Marquess of Exeter.
 He was described as a man of great accomplishments and elegant manners.
-After his father's death, he returned in 1803 to the British Virgin Islands to assume control of the family's plantation Belle Vue in Tortola.
+After his father's death in 1803, Hodge returned to Tortola to assume control of the family's plantation at Belle Vue.

 In 1811, Hodge was indicted for the murder of a single male slave, part of his estate, named Prosper.
 Restrictions on similar fact evidence were relatively casual in colonial courts, and much of the evidence seems to have focused upon acts of cruelty by Hodge towards slaves other than Prosper.